jidelson/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+A fully responsive website will adapt to any screen size so it was written in a language that is not static like pixels, and an adaptive website is static and uses breakpoints.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first would mean that the webpage was coded to start at a smaller size suitable for a mobile device whereas desktop first would be the opposite, or coded to start at a larger size suitable for a desktop then scale down rather than up.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+Make the font-size: 10px

 4. How would you describe preprocessing to someone new to CSS?

+It is an alternative method to coding CSS.
+It differs from the vanilla or basic CSS style of coding by allowing us to do things like nesting and functions.
+We use a compiler in our case "less" to compile our new style of code into CSS.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept is splitting up our project into several different documents.
+To me it is more organized and easier to work with.
+I think the most difficult thing for me is the concept of nesting specifically when I am involving a media query.
+I understand the concept completely, but since I am new to coding, I have got jumbled up and lost in my code and that leads to errors.
+I have been using the technique Brit taught us about leaving notes when things are closed, but earlier today I still managed to get lost.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.